futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
     Package suggested but not available for checking: ‘tcpl’
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  6.8Mb
-      sub-directories of 1Mb or more:
-        data   3.5Mb
-        java   2.7Mb
-    ```

 *   checking Rd cross-references ...
 NOTE